EmuMan/overwatch-emupatch/README.md

 All of the changes listed below can be toggled through the workshop settings to fit your preferences.

+### Orisa

+- Can now be mounted like a horse with the Interact key, and dismounted with the Crouch key (off by default)

 ### Reinhardt

 - Charge can now be ended early by pressing the Charge key a second time